Nordic model approach to prostitution: Criticism

-The Nordic model is controversial and enjoys both support and opposition across the political spectrum.
-Supporters of the Nordic model include feminist organizations such as the National Organization of Women, anti-sex trafficking NGOs such as Coalition Against Trafficking in Women, and political parties such as the Conservative Party of Canada.
-Many sex worker rights, aid organizations, and civil-liberties organizations oppose the Nordic model, and call for the complete decriminalization of sex work, including the American Civil Liberties Union, Amnesty International, Human Rights Watch, the Joint United Nations Programme on HIV/AIDS, and the World Health Organization.
+The Nordic model is controversial and receives both support and opposition across the political spectrum.
+Supporters of the Nordic model include feminist organizations such as the American National Organization for Women, anti-sex trafficking NGOs such as Coalition Against Trafficking in Women, and political parties such as the Spanish Socialist Workers' Party.
+Many sex worker rights, aid organizations, and civil-liberties organizations oppose the Nordic model, and call for complete decriminalization, including the American Civil Liberties Union, Amnesty International, Human Rights Watch, the Joint United Nations Programme on HIV/AIDS, and the World Health Organization.